malfattti/garden/The Name of the Rose.md

 		- William and this monk have a conversation about the access to science and knowledge
 	- William states some conclusions about Adelmo's death:
 		- something is happening in the ibrary at night
-		- he thinks Adelmo killed himself
+		- he thinks Adelmo killed himself, this offers a simpler explanation to the circumstances of his death
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)